15 Types of Butterflies in Colorado

 These small butterflies have a wingspan of only 1-2 inches and are easily recognizable by their distinctive blue coloration.

-The upper side of their wings is a striking shade of blue, while the underside is a dull brown color.
+The upper side of their wings is a striking shade of blue, while the underside is dull brown.

-The Colorado Hairstreak is known for its slow, lazy flight and can be found in mountainous areas and open meadows and fields.
+The Colorado Hairstreak is known for its slow, lazy flight and can be found in mountainous areas, open meadows, and fields.

-In addition to their striking appearance, the Colorado Hairstreak plays an important role in the ecosystem of Colorado.
+In addition to their striking appearance, the Colorado Hairstreak plays an important role in Colorado’s ecosystem.

-As a pollinator, they help ensure the survival of many plant species, including those important for agriculture.
+As pollinators, they help ensure the survival of many plant species, including those important for agriculture.

 They are also an important food source for many predators, including birds and insects.